THE COROMANDEL FAMILY FUN

 Thames & Coromandel Town

 All aboard!
 Begin your family adventure with a trip to Driving Creek Railway in Coromandel Town.
 One of the most popular train trips in New Zealand, this adventure has special appeal for kids as it includes spirals, tunnels, reversing points and large viaducts as it ascends the steep hill to the ‘Eyefull Tower’ lookout.
 It’s also a relaxing opportunity for Mum and Dad to enjoy scenic Coromandel views from the narrow gauge mountain railway.
+While here, you all might like to glide through the forest on their unique zipline canopy tour or hop on the wheel for a creative 1 hour 30 minute Driving Creek pottery class and learn wheel throwing.
 If you’re heading through Thames, be sure to visit the Thames Small Gauge Railway at Victoria Park.
 The perfect size for children, this train ride through the picturesque park is guaranteed to capture the enthusiasm of every passenger.
-A bit further up the Thames Coast just out of Thames is home to the Butterfly and Orchid Garden, take the time and enter this little wonder world.

-While around Thames, you might like to take your family for a picnic and swim at one of the many waterholes.
-The Kauaeranga Valley near Thames has several popular waterholes, the kind of places you can happily stay all day.
+While around Thames, you might like to take your family for a picnic and swim at one of our waterholes.
+The Kauaeranga Valley near Thames has several popular swimming spots, the kind of places you can happily stay all day.

 If you have family members who prefer being on the water rather than in it, take a tour on the family-friendly Mussel Barge Snapper Safaris.
 It’s a fishing trip with a difference, as you’ll venture out amongst the mussel farms for some fabulous fishing in and around Coromandel Harbour.

-Colville Café and Hereford 'n' a Pickle both based on the main road in Colville, offering light lunch options and takeaway meals for your journey north.
+Colville Café and Hereford 'n' a Pickle both based on the main road in Colville, offer light lunch options and takeaway meals for your journey north.

 Waihi & Paeroa